No. 01

 BrandPantry flexibility

-A versatile option for cooks who want one blend for baking and savory thickening.
+A versatile rice/sorghum/tapioca blend with guar gum already included, useful for cooks who want one bag for baking and savory thickening.

 View merchant pageNo.
 06